Craiova International Airport

 Craiova International Airport (IATA: CRA, ICAO: LRCV) is located in the south-western part of Romania, 7 km east of Craiova municipality, one of Romania's largest cities.
 The airport area is the headquarters of Avioane Craiova (formerly known as IRAv Craiova), the company which built the Romanian IAR-93 and IAR-99 aircraft.

 History

+The airport was established in 1938 following a decree issued by King Carol II.
+Through the decree, the airport was meant to be used both as a public airport and a military one in case of war.
+The airport had a dirt runway with dimensions of 1000×200 m.
+Between 1950 and 1952, a 2000 m concrete runway, as well as the first airport facilities were constructed.
+On 6 May 1957, Li-2 aircraft began flying on the Craiova - Bucharest route.
+The control tower was built in 1959, and between 1959 and 1972 the runway was extended to 2500 m.
+Between 1972 and 1989, other airport facilities were built.

+From 1995, the airport was opened to domestic and international traffic, serving only charter flights.
 A new terminal was opened at Craiova airport in December 2010.
 Runway renovation works took place in summer 2015.
 Since July 2014, Craiova Airport is the base for Wizz Air which serves 7 destinations in 4 countries.
 In March 2018, Ryanair announced it would terminate all services at Craiova by October 2018 which had operated since November 2016 and consisted of a single route to Valencia.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Craiova Airport: